aderounmu/circleci-demo-javascript-express/README.md

 ## Available Commands

-1. `npm run start` - starts the development server with hot reloading enabled
+1. `npm run start` - starts the development server with hot reloading enabled0

 2. `npm run bs` - bundles the code and starts the production server